Skip to Main Content

 Dat guhte uhccán suhkká, sus leat rašit gieđat.

-(He who rows little has weak hands; an adage that praises experience and practice.
+He who rows little has weak hands; an adage that praises experience and practice.
 Used here to beat the other one in the head by saying that the person concerned doesn’t know what he’s talking about.
-Moreover it ought to fit very well in political discussions in order to bring in somewhat more poetic turns of speech in the otherwise so boring political language…)
+Moreover it ought to fit very well in political discussions in order to bring in somewhat more poetic turns of speech in the otherwise boring political language…

 Ii ovttain áiruin njuolga suga.